 Impact support for charities

-2018 marks a new chapter of the programme as we bring together Inspiring Impact and the Impact Management Programme under one combined programme.
+2018 marked a new chapter of the programme as we combined Inspiring Impact and the Impact Management Programme under one programme.

 - Online tools like Measuring Up! and the Data Diagnostic